Nakayama-Zariski decomposition and the termination of flips

 \begin{notation} Given a g-pair $(X_1,B_1+M_1)$ and a $(K_{X_1}+B_1+M_1)$-MMP

-the notation means implicitly that each $B_i$ is the proper transform of $B_1$, and that for each $i$, the divisors $M_1$ and $M_i$ are pushforwards of the same nef $\R$-divisor on a common birational model of $X_1$ and $X_i$. \end{notation}
+the notation means implicitly that each $B_i$ is the strict transform of $B_1$, and that for each $i$ the divisors $M_1$ and $M_i$ are pushforwards of the same nef $\R$-divisor on a common birational model of $X_1$ and $X_i$. \end{notation}

-We use often the next result on the existence of \emph{dlt blowups}, cf.\ \cite[Proposition 3.10]{HL22} and \cite[Lemma 4.5]{BZ16}.
+We often use the next result on the existence of \emph{dlt blowups}; \textit{cf.} \cite[Proposition 3.10]{HL22} and \cite[Lemma~4.5]{BZ16}.
 We recall its proof as we will need the construction in some proofs later in the paper.

 \begin{lem} Let $(X,B+M)$ be a log canonical g-pair with data $ \widehat X \overset{f}{\to} X \to Z $ and $ \widehat M $.
-Then, after possibly replacing $f$ with a higher model, there exist a $\Q$-factorial dlt g-pair $(X',B'+M')$ with data $ \widehat X \overset{g}{\to} X' \to Z $ and $ \widehat M $, and a projective birational morphism $\pi \colon X' \to X$ such that
+Then, after possibly replacing $\widehat{X}$ with a higher model, there exist a $\Q$-factorial dlt g-pair $(X',B'+M')$ with data $ \widehat X \overset{g}{\to} X' \to Z $ and~$ \widehat M $, and a projective birational morphism $\pi \colon X' \to X$ such that

 where $E$ is the sum of all the $\pi$-exceptional prime divisors.
-The g-pair $(X',B'+M')$ is a \emph{dlt blowup} of $(X,B+M)$.
+The g-pair $(X',B'+M')$ is a \emph{dlt blowup} of\, $(X,B+M)$.

 Furthermore, let $E_1,\dots,E_r$ be divisorial valuations over $X$ such that $a(E_i,X,B+M)={-}1$ for each $i$.
-Then we may assume that each $E_i$ is a divisor on $X'$ which is a component of $E$. \end{lem}
+Then we may assume that each $E_i$ is a divisor on $X'$ which is a component of\, $E$. \end{lem}